LTVA1/klystrack/README.md

 # klystrack-plus

 A fork of klystrack chiptune tracker.
+A bit outdated but very good and comprehensive tutorial is [here](http://n00bstar.blogspot.com/2013/02/klystrack-tutorial-basics.html).

 ## Future plans